 This depends on the release.
 Ubuntu 14.04 (Trusty Tahr) and 16.04 (Xenial Xerus) will have updates provided for up to three years after the end of the Standard Security Maintenance window.
 Ubuntu 18.04 (Bionic Beaver) and subsequent releases until further announcement will have ESM updates provided for up to five years.

 Is it possible to purchase Ubuntu ESM months down the road when needed, with or without backdating the cost, or does it need to be in place in advance?

 You can purchase Ubuntu Advantage support at any time.
 It does not need to be in place in advance, although we strongly recommend you eliminate the gap between when Ubuntu ESM is enabled on your system(s), to avoid exposing your systems to security vulnerabilities.
 Ubuntu Advantage is priced year-over-year so there is no backdating.

-We're mirroring the repository on our internal Landscape Server.
-Is there a guide on how to get Ubuntu ESM if using Landscape?
+We're mirroring the repository on our internal Landscape server.
+Can we still get Ubuntu ESM if using Landscape?

-Canonical's Ubuntu Security Team are committed to providing fixes for HIGH and CRITICAL CVEs against the most commonly used server packages in the Ubuntu Main archive.
-This is essentially a continuation of the same security updates that Ubuntu 12.04 Server users have always received.
+Canonical’s Ubuntu Security Team are committed to providing fixes for high and critical CVEs against the most commonly used server packages in the Ubuntu Main archive.
+This is essentially a continuation of the same security updates that Ubuntu LTS Server users have always received.